-The main services for the Population Study Area are located within Killaloe, 6.8km east of the Proposed Wind Farm site, which is classified as a service town.
-Other settlement centres in the wider region which provide retail, recreational, educational, and religious services include Bridgetown, 3.8km to the south of the Proposed Wind Farm, and Broadford, 4.6km to the east of the Proposed Wind Farm.
+The main services for the Population Study Area are located within Carlow Town, 19.6 kilometres northeast of the Proposed Wind Farm, which is classified as a county town, and in Castlecomer Co.
+Kilkenny and Leighlinbridge Co.
+Carlow, located approximately 9.9km northwest of the Proposed Project and 5km southeast of the Proposed Wind Farm respectively.
+Both are classified as service towns.
+Other settlement centres in the wider region which provide retail, recreational, educational, and religious services include Oldleighlin, 3.1km to the southeast of the Proposed Wind Farm.

-Education 5.3.8.1
+5.3.8.1 Education